Legal Advice for Personal Bankruptcy — 37 results

 In Chapter 13, there are times when a debtor can perform what is known as cramdown on a vehicle or other personal property.
 In Pre-BAPCPA (2005 Bankruptcy Code changes), cram down happened... more

-Written by attorney James Schroeder, over 4 years ago.
+Written by attorney James Schroeder, almost 5 years ago.

 Doing business online is gaining increased acceptance.
 I find shopping on Amazon a breeze, especially this time of the year.
 There are also many advantages to being able to review online... more